stefanvstein/testify/README.md

   (def a 2)
   (+ a 3))
 ```
 Var `a` becomes defined in the namespace when you evaluate these statements manually, rather than when you run the system, as it is embedded in a comment.
-Traditional example based tests, using e.g. clojure.test, are normally not defined like this.
-They are defined like functions, rather than as the result of interactive fiddling.
+Traditional example based tests, using e.g. clojure.test, are normally defined as functions, rather than as the result of interactive fiddling.

-It's also likely that you use comment expressions to do some administrative tasks, like poking in a database or similar.
-That you probably don't want automated, but keep as interactive snippets.
+It's also likely that you use comment expressions to do some administrative tasks, like poking in a database or similar, that you probably don't want automated, but keep as interactive snippets.

 ## How?

-With Testify you automate evaluation of similar comment expressions, named `test-comment` rather than `comment`.
+**Testify** automate evaluation of similar comment expressions, named `test-comment` rather than `comment`.
 The test-comment macro is equal to the traditional `comment` macro, as both simply ignore its body.
 As soon you have a comment expression which you want to evaluate automatically, perhaps as a test, you simply rename the `comment` to `test-comment`.

 ```clojure
 (ns project.testcase